The Best Savings Accounts in Oklahoma for 2023

 How we picked

-MyBankTracker applied a methodology when choosing the best saving accounts in Oklahoma.
-Our top recommendations were selected based on a thorough analysis of savings accounts offered by the top 50 banks by deposit market share in Oklahoma (based on FDIC June 2021 data)--serving major cities including Oklahoma City, Tulsa, Norman, Broken Arrow, and Edmond.
+MyBankTracker applied a methodology when choosing the best savings accounts in Oklahoma.
+Our top recommendations were selected based on a thorough analysis of savings accounts offered by the top 50 banks by deposit market share in Oklahoma (based on FDIC June 2023 data)--serving major cities including Oklahoma City, Tulsa, Norman, Broken Arrow, and Edmond.

 We focused our choices on savings accounts with low monthly maintenance fees, easy-to-meet requirements to waive these fees, the bank’s physical branch and ATM network, excess withdrawal fees, and any other convenience features.